-Tourism Northern Ireland platforms
+Tourism Northern Ireland Platforms

-Tourism Northern Ireland provides all our consumer content on discovernorthernireland.com.
-With 3.6 million yearly visitors to our website, as well as 350.000 overseas visitors per week through Tourism Ireland's channels, listing your Blueway, and the accompanying animating activities and things to see and do will increase your reach to your target markets.
-Our industry website, www.tourismni.com also has an abundance of links and development resources to help you and your partners create experiences and develop your business practices.
+Northern Ireland is marketed using Tourism NI's consumer website discovernorthernireland.com.
+With 3.6million yearly visitors to this website, as well as 350,000 overseas visitors per week through Tourism Ireland's channels, listing your Blueway, and the accompanying animating activities and the things to see and do will increase your reach to your target markets.

+Get a free listing for your Blueway by visiting Tourism NI's industry website www.tourismni.com.
+You'll find steps and video guides to upload your listing and events.
+There is also an abundance of links and development resources to help you create experiences, develop your business practices and get involved in marketing campaigns.